Call Gretna Hall Hotel: 01461 338 257

 Complimentary Luxury Toiletries

-Spacious, classy and unique, the Sheridan Grant Suite is a beautiful choice of accommodation for your Gretna Green wedding or for any special occasion.
-Relax in all spaces of this fantastic room with a stunning super-king-sized bed, separate seating area and contemporary bathroom with two-person rainforest shower.
+Spacious, elegant, and truly unique, the Sheridan Grant Suite is the perfect choice for your Gretna Green wedding or any special occasion.
+This stunning suite offers a luxurious super-king-sized bed, a separate seating area for relaxation, and a contemporary bathroom featuring a two-person rainforest shower.